 Interest-Only Mortgages

-Pay interest only each month and keep your capital repayment plan working in the background.
+Cover only the interest each month while your plan for repaying the capital builds in the background.

 Why interest-only?